TISAX as a Gateway to NIS2 | All for One Poland

 • recovery plans for systems and services taking into account RTO/RPO time requirements, for example, by planning the use of a Disaster Recovery Center.

-The company is required to independently assess whether and to what extent it is subject to NIS2 regulations.
+The company is required to independently assess whether and, to what extent, it is subject to NIS2 regulations.
 Criteria for the automotive industry include:

-• Medium-sized enterprises: employment of 50-249 people or turnover of 10-50 million euros,
+• Medium-sized enterprises: 50–249 employees or turnover of EUR 10–50 million

-Pass to NIS2
+A Gateway to NIS2

 When implementing NIS2 requirements: